 The Ulcer Index (UI) is a volatility indicator that measures downside risk in terms of both the depth and duration of price declines.
 It considers the highest closing price over a given period, typically 14 days, and shows the percentage drawdown a trader can expect from the high over that period.
 Thus, it increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
-Also, the greater the value of the index, the longer it takes for a stock to get back to the former high.
+Also, the greater the value of the index, the longer it takes for a stock to return to the former high.

-Simply stated, the Ulcer Index is a volatility indicator that helps traders and analysts determine risks while trading.
+The Ulcer Index is a volatility indicator that helps traders and analysts determine risks while trading.
 However, the index measures volatility only on the downside.
 First introduced in 1989, the index was designed for assessing mutual funds, which is why the index is primarily based on downside risk — the potential of a security to decline in value due to changing market conditions.

 Since mutual funds are created to make money for the investors by only going up in value, the only risks that they face are the downside.
-The indicator was named Ulcer Index to give investors a clear view of the downside risks so they know if they could “stomach” the investment.
+The indicator was named Ulcer Index to give investors a clear view of the downside risks to know if they could “stomach” the investment.
 Many consider the index superior to other ways of calculating risk, such as standard deviation.

 What is the Ulcer Index formula?

 The indicator involves a 3-step calculation, and the formulae for the three steps are given as follows: